Special Report: Nutrient Profiling for Global Benefit

 Chibuike Emmanuel | Agserver

-Chibuike Emmanuel is the founder of Agserver, a peer to peer knowledge transfer and information sharing network/digital platform for the farmers to get queries resolved in local languages in real time without needing internet connection.
-Farmers will be connected to the most suited and precise responder/resources (using ML & AI) to make them more knowledgeable, buy smarter (accessing quality products), and thereby sell better farm produce.
-A
+Chibuike Emmanuel is the founder of Agserver, a digital platform delivering information and hosting peer-to-peer knowledge transfer for farmers in Nigeria.
+Using machine learning and artificial intelligence, farmers queries can be resolved in local languages and in real time without needing internet connection.
+Each farmers will be connected to the most suited and precise responder and resources proving information that allows the farmers to buy smarter (accessing quality products), and thereby produce better quality products.

-Godsable Aidam, founder of Traza Geospatials, is developing a mobile and website app, Green Basket, which ensures (1) door step delivery of fresh fruits and vegetables, (2) notifications and reminders of nutritious foods to include in diets and (3) dietary advice from nutritionists.
+Caleb Mawuko of Traza Geospatials is developing a mobile and website app, Green Basket, which ensures (1) door step delivery of fresh fruits and vegetables, (2) notifications and reminders of nutritious foods to include in diets and (3) dietary advice from nutritionists.

 Join us for this exciting pitch competition on December 4th and more about their innovations.
 Register here.